Bluesky at Home » DIY Projects » Paint Projects » How to Paint a Flower Pot with Ceramic Paint

 This amount covered the entire flower pot.

-Step 6 ~ Turn the flower pot over and paint the rim and the inside for an inch or two.
+Step 6 – Turn the flower pot over and paint the inner rim of the pot and the inside for an inch or two.
 Then let the flower pot dry overnight.

-You are done with painting your flower pot ~ or any plain glass vase or dish or platter.
-The feel and finish of your ceramic piece will be smooth and slightly shiny.
+You are done with painting your flower pot – or any plain glass vase, dish or platter.
+Your transformed ceramic piece will have a smooth finish and slightly shiny.

 Was I done with my flower pot painted with ceramic paint?
 NO!
-I wanted to add more design to my now pretty blue flower pot.
+I wanted to add more design to my now pretty blue-painted flower pot.

 Adding a Stencil Design to the Ceramic Painted Flower Pot